 The username is used by your Mac to keep track of all your files and information.
 Because of this, the username is permanent -- it cannot be changed.

-If you can’t remember your username, open a Finder window and look for the house icon in the sidebar.
+If you can’t remember your username, open a Finder window on the Mac you wish to connect to and look for the house icon in the sidebar.
 The house icon identifies your home folder, which is named with your username.

 If you don’t see the house icon: